Specimen of the Month: Racing Against Invasion

 When introduced to the wrong environment however, zebra mussels disrupt that balance.
 Many parts of the Great Lakes, Mississippi River, and notably Mille Lacs Lake in Minnesota host a staggering population of zebra mussels and have suffered.
 Divers in the Great Lakes are racing to document historical shipwrecks before they become encrusted by invasive zebra and quagga mussels.
 Visitors to picturesque beaches now share heartbreaking scenes of beaches blanketed with sharp zebra mussel shells.

-to view and feel a bucket completely encased in zebra mussel shells.
+The Museum's Specimen of the Month allows visitors in August to view and feel a bucket completely encased in zebra mussel shells. |

 Our aquatic landscapes are changing and as fellow creatures transforming the environment, we have the capacity and responsibility to approach this invasion with understanding.
 Individual action does not necessitate significant effort but it makes a significant impact as we hope to prevent zebra mussels from disrupting more habitats.
 Inspect, clean, and drain boating equipment between outings.
 Make note of the presence of zebra mussels and be sure to report sightings.
 Visit places to discover more about this species, including but certainly not limited to the Museum.
 After all, the more we learn about the world around us, the more capable we are of maintaining a healthy balance.